Yun-Jung/GithubAction_send-email/README.md

 ```

 > "Subject" variable is used to be email subject.
-> "Body" variable will be shown as the content inside email.
+> "Body" variable will be shown as the content inside the email.

 ```yaml=10